AdobeDocs/experience-platform.en/help/sources/tutorials/ui/monitor.md

 ## Delete a dataflow

-You can delete dataflows that are no longer necessary by accessing the dataflows screen.
-Select the sorting funnel icon to open the list of sources.
-From there, select the source you wish to access from the sorting menu and select the dataflow you wish to delete from the list on the right.
+You can delete dataflows that were incorrectly created or are no longer necessary by accessing the dataflows screen.
+Locate the dataflow you wish to delete using the sorting funnel icon and select the dataflow to open the **[!UICONTROL Properties]** panel.

 To delete a dataflow, select **[!UICONTROL Delete]** from the **[!UICONTROL Properties]** on the top right.